 In addition to the 9 reticle anchor points you can also anchor the target to the POI indicator.
-To enable the POI lock feature, first the POI indicator must be enabled in the settings display, then within the target anchor point display, you can enable the POI Lock.
+To enable the POI lock feature, first the POI indicator must be enabled in the settings display, then you can enable the POI Lock using the POI switch.